I want to share my story with you.

 Because I knew I wanted to quit law, I was thinking about ways to make more money.
 I was still committed to paying off my debt, and I knew quitting law for financial planning would mean a huge pay cut.

-The idea I had was to work as a financial planner and grow my blog income on the side to supplement the cut in salary.
+My plan was to work as a financial planner and grow my business income on the side to supplement the cut in salary.
 Then, use that money to repay my student loan debt.

 Summer 2015 – Quitting Law + Becoming A Financial Planner